QBiotics Announces Clinical Collaboration with MSD Targeting Unresectable Melanoma

-- MSD collaboration to investigate QBiotics' lead molecule tigilanol tiglate in combination with Keytruda (pembrolizumab)
+- MSD collaboration to investigate QBiotics' lead molecule tigilanol tiglate in combination with KEYTRUDA(R) (pembrolizumab)

-- Tigilanol tiglate is a novel, small molecule that is being developed as an intratumoural treatment for solid tumours
+- Tigilanol tiglate is a novel, small molecule being developed as an intratumoural treatment for solid tumours

-- Melanoma is the second human application being pursued for tigilanol tiglate, following on from the Company's ongoing Phase I/II study in head and neck squamous cell carcinoma.
+- Melanoma the second human application for tigilanol tiglate following Company's ongoing Phase I/II study in head and neck squamous cell carcinoma

 Dr Victoria Gordon, Managing Director and CEO of QBiotics, said, "We are delighted to announce this collaboration with MSD.
 Patients with unresectable melanoma who have received prior checkpoint inhibitors currently have limited effective treatment options.
 Through this program we hope to see that when combined, tigilanol tiglate and Keytruda may produce additive anti-tumour immune responses, and improve outcomes for patients."